 Governing IMPES Equations.
 The streamline method is an IMPES-type formulation with the pressure field solved for implicitly and the oil/gas/water saturations solved for explicitly along streamlines.
 The governing equation for pressure, P, for multiphase incompressible flow without capillary or diffusion effects is given by where D is the depth below datum, g is gravitational acceleration constant, k is the permeability tensor, $k{ij}$ is the relative permeability, $\mu_j$ is viscosity, and $\rho_j$ is the phase density of phase j.
-The total velocity, $\overrightarrow{u}i$ , is derived from the 3D solution to the pressure equation and application of Darcy's law.
-The explicit material-balance equation for each incompressible phase j is then given by
+The total velocity, $\vec{u}i$ , is derived from the 3D solution to the pressure equation and application of Darcy's law.
+The explicit material-balance equation for each incompressible phase j is then given by and the phase velocity resulting from gravity effects because of phase density differences is given by